-One of the main problems encountered in this method is the interference caused by other hydrolases (exo-amylases, glucosidase and glucoamylase), which are also capable of cleaving the PNP linked substrate.63 To overcome this problem, blocking agents are coupled at the non-reducing end of the PNP linked substrate^{92,93} so that in the absence of α -amylase no reaction will take place with no colour change (Figure 2).
-For example, the 'Ceralpha' method developed by McCleary & Sheehan,87 presently commercialized by Megazyme employs a p-NP-maltoheptoside blocked with a 4,6-O-benzylidene at the non-reducing end, thereby, preventing the activity of other enzymes.93 Any substance that is capable of preventing the activity of exo-enzymes on the substrate can be used as blocking agents.
-The blocking agents are normally coupled at the C2, C3, C4, or C6 of the terminal glucose, thereby making the terminal glucose unit incapable of fitting in to the active site of the exo-enzyme.
+One of the main problems encountered in this method is the interference caused by other hydrolases (exoamylases, glucosidase, and glucoamylase), which are also capable of cleaving the PNP-linked substrate.
+To overcome this problem, blocking agents are coupled at the non-reducing end of the PNP-linked substrate sub on the substrate can be used as blocking agents.
+The blocking agents act by disrupting the lock-and-key mechanism of the enzyme-substrate complex.
+In these kits, the blocking agents are normally coupled at the C2, C3, C4, or C6 of the terminal glucose, thereby making the terminal glucose unit incapable of fitting into the active site of the exoenzyme.